index

 2. Why does my trash can smell even after taking out the bag?

 Odors usually come from residue, moisture, or bacteria left inside the bin.
-Even clean-looking bins can hold odor-causing particles without proper washing and drying.
+Even clean-looking bins can harbor odor-causing particles if not properly washed and dried.

 3. What is the best way to prevent trash can odors long term?